chaitanyamanem/AutomaticProfileSelection/README.md

 ## Overview

-This repository contains an automated system designed to streamline the process of parsing applicant emails, extracting relevant resumes, and generating summaries of each candidate's qualifications.
-The primary focus is on identifying suitable candidates for specific job positions, such as "Software Engineer C++" or "Deep Learning Engineer."
-The system utilizes cutting-edge natural language processing and machine learning technologies, including BERT, RAG (Retrieval-Augmented Generation) using GPT 3.5, Streamlit, Hugging Face, and PyTorch.
+This repository contains an automated LLM-based system designed to streamline the process of parsing applicant emails, extracting relevant information from resumes, and generating summaries of each candidate's qualifications.
+The primary focus is identifying suitable candidates for specific job positions, such as "Software Engineer C++" or "Deep Learning Engineer."
+The application utilizes cutting-edge natural language processing and machine learning technologies, including Extractive question answering using LLM, RAG (Retrieval-Augmented Generation) using LLM, Streamlit, Hugging Face, Python.

 ## Objective